tomtom94/react-easy-ssr/README.md

 You better use a good search engine like [Qwant.com](https://qwant.com), don't use Google. please.

-### Contributors and mainteners

-If ever you wanna work on this project, it's recommended to use `prettier` and `eslint` on your IDE (Visual Studio Code for example).
-Just note by default prettier don't touch `.ts` and `.tsx` extension files, [you must make a speacial manipulation in Visual Studio Code](https://levelup.gitconnected.com/setting-up-eslint-with-prettier-typescript-and-visual-studio-code-d113bbec9857?) in your `settings.json`.

 ### Continuous Integration and Continuous Delivery

 When pushing or merging on master branch, you can trigger Github Actions with a commit message that includes `#major`, `#minor` or `#patch`.